How Fast Do Snowboarders Go On Average? Amateur vs Pro

 Ever straight-lined a hill from top to bottom?
 Feels pretty fast right?

-This is pretty darn fast!
+That’s pretty darn fast!
 But I know what you’re thinking – how does your own snowboarding speed compare to the average?

 how fast do snowboarders go?